KyeongsupChoi/BookReviewNotes/Non-Fiction/StolenFocus.md

 ### Cause Six: The Rise of Technology That Can Track And Manipulate You (Part One)

+- Big Tech companies are motivated to drive up engagement or distraction as it profits them.

+- One of the worst offenders is the design of infinite scroll.

 ### Cause Seven: The Rise of Technology That Can Track And Manipulate You (Part Two)

+### The First Glimpses of the Deeper Solution

 ### Cause Eight: The Rise of Cruel Optimism(or: Why Individual Changes are an Important Start, But Not Enough)

+### The Places that Figured Out How to Reverse the Surge in Speed and Exhaustion

 ### Cause Nine and Ten: Our Deteriorating Diets and Rising Pollution